lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

 weight: 10
 description: >
   This page describes how to use the git-subtree command to easily track upstream projects without leaving git.
+confidentiality: public
 ---

 # Git repo setup for tracking upstream changes

 ## Notes

-- github recently changed the default name of the default branch from `master` to `main`; be careful to not fall for that
+- GitHub recently changed the default name of the default branch from `master` to `main`; be careful to not fall for that
 - some git knowledge is required below
 - if the upstream repo is a repo that has a single chart only, you can skip the 2nd repo described below